 - Don’t pursue jobs you see on employment boards if you have to pay to get the job or supply credit card or banking information.

-- Contact your state’s veterans affairs office for credible information on qualifying for benefits.
+- Contact the Montana Department of Veterans Affairs at (406) 324-3740 or online at http://montanadma.org/montana-veterans-affairs for credible information on qualifying for benefits.

 Have you seen scams targeting veterans?

 - Call the AARP Fraud Watch Network Helpline: 877-908-3360